1hiking/1hiking.github.io/content/posts/New-theme-New-year.md

 ![On the left my old site made by hand, on the right with my own Hugo theme.
 Both made on plain CSS/HTML, but thanks to Hugo I have been able to make slightly more complex design choices](images/posts/New-theme-New-year/Old_theme_and_new_theme_scaled.webp)

-Currently, as you might see... is resizing images to fit on mobile devices, but that's an issue for another day...
+Currently, as you might see...
+I have a problem resizing images to fit on mobile devices, but that's an issue for another day...

+December 2021: Not anymore :)

 Happy christmas and new year! 🐻‍❄️